 We offer priority support services to customers who need a little extra help.
 You, or someone acting on your behalf, can register with us and tell us about any special requirements you may have.
-For example, if you’re aged 60 or over, have a chronic illness, a disability, or young children under 5 years old.
+For example, if you’re of pensionable age, have a chronic illness, a disability, or you're pregnant and/or have young children under five years old.

 We understand that this is a very difficult time and we’re here to do everything we can to help.

-You can let us know if someone has passed away by calling our customer support team on 0345 555 7100 or emailing firstname.lastname@example.org.
+You can let us know if someone has passed away by calling our customer support team on 0345 555 7100.

 So that we can help to finalise their account, it would be useful to have: